ChanchalSalode/Train_Timetabling_with_Operational_Strategies/README.md

 # Train_Timetabling_with_Operational_Strategies
-Contains all datasets, parameters, and Python scripts required to reproduce the experimental results from our metro timetable optimization paper.
-Includes network topology, static and time-dependent OD matrices, demand profiles, and a reproducibility script for Table 7 (Row 1).
+This repository contains the supplementary materials for our paper “Train timetabling with rolling stock assignment, short-turning and skip-stop strategy for a bidirectional metro line.”
+It includes the datasets, model parameters, and Python scripts required to reproduce the main computational results.
+In particular, we provide the network topology, static OD matrices, and simulated time-dependent OD demand based on the 30–50–20 station demand profile, along with all key parameters (e.g., h_{min}, h_{max}, C, κ, s_k, station profiles ϕ_i[u], and OD shares).
+The repository also includes a README explaining the data and simulation setup, as well as a reproducibility script to regenerate Table 7 (Row 1).

-Reproducibility materials for metro timetabling and demand simulation study.
-Includes network data, static and time-dependent OD generation, station profiles (30-50-20), parameters, and a reproducibility script for Table 7 (Row 1).